denverpost/nouner/README.md

 4. If there's a match, it replaces that proper noun with a piece of linked text.

 # License
-Copyright (c) 2015 The Denver Post
+Copyright © 2015 The Denver Post

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal